Gwolfgit/ImInChargeNotDocker/README.md

 This version of Docker is maintained in my private OneDev repository and will be mirrored here, tailored for environments where precise control over network policies is paramount.

+TODO: Adjust the ordering of Docker iptables rules for improved network control, as rule precedence is crucial.
+Adding a specific numerical value after -I should suffice for precise positioning.
+So far, this setup hasn't caused any problems.
+Ultimately, the specifics of Docker's rule manipulation are secondary, provided my primary ingress filtering rules take precedence.
+While integrating them into DOCKER-USER is an option, I prefer direct oversight for assurance.

 Usage:
 ```
 git clone